renaldolivando6/dataAnalystPortofolio/README.md

 * Data Publishing

 ## Project 2 - Data Wrangling using SQL
 Data wrangling describes a series of processes designed to explore, transform, and validate raw datasets from their messy and complex forms into high-quality data with good integrity and consistency into produce valuable insights and guide business decisions in later analytics purposes.
-In this secton We will perform this process using SQL with MySQL Workbench and MySQL Console. <br><br>
+In this secton We will perform this process using SQL with MySQL Workbench and MySQL Console.
 Subject Covered:
 * Data Discovery
   * Import data from our local machine